-A review of our Allocations Policy has been carried out and following consultation with tenants, housing list applicants and other stakeholders, proposals to make improvements to the policy will be made to the Housing and Communities Committee in November 2021.
+A review of our Allocations Policy has been carried out and following consultation with tenants, housing list applicants and other stakeholders, proposals to make improvements to the policy were made to the Housing and Communities Committee in February 2022.
+These changes will be implemented during 2022/23.